Rao Shushi: Post-People's Republic of China establishment and death

-After the establishment of People's Republic of China in 1949, Rao held the position of Chairman of Military and Political Committee of East China besides General Secretary of East China Bureau of CCP.
+After the formal establishment of People's Republic of China in 1949, Rao held the position of Chairman of Military and Political Committee of East China besides General Secretary of East China Bureau of CCP.
 And in the same year, Rao, Gao Gang, Lin Biao, Peng Dehuai, Liu Bocheng were appointed respectively as the Chairman of East China, Northeast China, South Central China, Northwestern China and Southwestern China.

 In 1953 Rao was transferred to Beijing and got promotion as Minister of Organization Department of CCP, which was in charge of senior cadres promotion and candidate recommendation.
 It was said that Gao Gang who was transferred to Beijing in 1953 too, competed with Liu Shaoqi as heir to Mao Zedong, exploiting Rao's hostilities to Liu and set up ally with Rao.
 Unfortunately, Gao and Rao obviously underestimated Mao's fear of being a puppet and Liu's influence in the CCP.
-Both of them were purged in 1954 and stripped the membership of CCP in 1955.
+Both of them were purged in 1954 and stripped of CCP membership in 1955.

 Gao Gang expressed his resistance by way of suicide in 1954, Rao was put in jail in humiliation in 1955.
 After ten years in jail, Rao suffered from schizophrenia.
 Mao showed his clemency by releasing Rao and taking Rao custody in a farm until his death in 1975.